aergoio/guide/source/specs/consensus.rst

     reorganization).

 Last Irreversible Block (LIB)
-    Some blockchain protocols may branch into two or more, which is so called blockchain fork.
+    In some blockchain protocols, a blockchain may branch into two or more, which is so called blockchain fork.
 Later, only one of them is chosen as the main branch via a set of rules defined by a blockchain protocol.
 Such a blockchain reorganization limits each block's finality and, in turn, transaction's